telerik/xaml-docs/controls/radchartview/features/labels/custom-smart-labels-strategy.md

 # Custom Smart Label Strategy

-When the __Smart Labels__ functionality of the chart is apply, it will try to position the labels in such a way that they do not overlap one another.
-Nevertheless, there could be cases where the labels need to be position on a given requirement.
-In such cases, we have provide a way to create custom smart label strategy from scratch which could fit according to our customers requirement.
-To create such custom smart label strategy, the __ChartSmartLabelsStrategyBase__ class need to be inherit and override the __CalculateLabelsPositions()__.
+The chart's smart labels feature tries to positions the labels of the data points in such a way that they do not overlap one another.
+To customize this behavior and implement custom smart labels startegy you can use create a class that derives from __ChartSmartLabelsStrategyBase__ and override its __CalculateLabelsPositions__ method.

-#### __[C#] Example 1: Inherit the ChartSmartLabelsStrategyBase__
+#### __[C#] Example 1: Defininig custom smart label strategy class__
 {{region radchartview-labels-custom-smart-labels-strategy_0}}
 	public class CustomSmartLabelStrategy: ChartSmartLabelsStrategyBase
 	{